hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 <!-- Thus, true heterophenomenology, knowing "what it is like" to be a bat,
-would not only consist in researching the bat's exotic sensory modalities, available environmental marks, and so on. --> To learn "how", you would have to be *immersed* in a bat-like environment and obliged to use bat-like interfaces to solve bat-like problems, for a suitably long period of time.
+would not only consist in researching the bat's exotic sensory modalities, available environmental marks, and so on. --> To get driving practice, you would have to be *immersed* in a bat-like environment and obliged to use bat-like interfaces to solve bat-like problems, for a suitably long period of time.
-(I think "bat-like" is good enough to reproduce the *functional* aspect of this gestalt; to adopt the functionalist motto, we simply want to reproduce the relationships between outputs and inputs, and analogues will do if they mirror these relationships.)
+I think "bat-like" is good enough to reproduce the *functional* aspect of this gestalt; to adopt the functionalist motto, we simply want to reproduce the relationships between outputs and inputs, and analogues will do if they mirror these relationships.
-One imagines a "heterophenomenological arcade"---consisting of full-body VR immersion tanks with haptic, olfactory and various other sensory feedback loops---offering a full range of non-human inner lives.
+Thus, we are led to imagine a "heterophenomenological arcade", offering a full range of non-human inner lives, consisting of full-body VR immersion tanks with haptic, olfactory and other sensory feedback loops.

-Even better, perhaps we could wire up a bat and translate its sensory input into human-readable form for the immersion tank, and uplink the human operator's decisions into bat-readable form which the bat implements.
+It would be even more stringent if these arcade units were wired up to real animals, e.g. the bat tank took translated sensory inputs from a real bat into human-readable form, and then translted the human operator's decisions into bat action.
-If the human can successfully drive the batmobile with enough training, i.e. respond to the *umwelt* demands of the bat, I would say that its experience is commensurable.
+If the human could successfully drive the batmobile with enough training, i.e. respond to the *umwelt* demands of the bat, I would say that its experience was commensurable.
-But if there is no way to produce human-readable functional analogues, or train the human to solve bat problems, then we have an empirically grounded claim of cognitive incommensurability.
+But if there is no way to produce human-readable functional analogues, or train the human to successfully solve bat problems, then we have an empirically grounded claim of cognitive incommensurability.
-Thus, to test strong cognitive relativism, we just need a heterophenomenological arcade.
+The heterophenomenological arcade is therefore the testing ground for strong cognitive relativism.

 <!-- If immersion is a recipe for producing *fluency* in being a
 bat, it is not by coincidence the main way humans become fluent in